skelboe/line-item-calculator/readme.md

-# Next.js with tailwindcss
+# Line item calculator

-A simple boilerplate for getting started with next.js and tailwind
+A simple web mobile tool for calculating CPM based on budget and impressions, or impressions based on budget and CPM.

 ## Make it works